 Deb Niemeier received her degree in Civil and Environmental Engineering from the University of Washington in 1994.
 Her research focuses on the impact of low income families’ access to transport on jobs, healthcare, and schools.

-She has served as Dept. Chair and she recently served for four years as the
+She has served as Dept. Chair and she recently served for four

 Director of the John Muir Institute and Associate Vice Chancellor in the Office of Research at UC Davis.
 She is currently the Editor-in-Chief of Transportation Research, Part A and is a member of the MARs Corp.

 Scientific Advisory Council (Sustainability).
 She is also the Director of the UC Davis-Caltrans Air Quality Project, a continuing state and federally funded research program, which began in 1999, aimed at improving vehicle emissions modeling and developing regulatory responses for state and local agencies.
 She has received a number of awards including the Aldo Leopold Leadership Award (2005), the Chancellor’s Fellow Award (2001-2004), an NSF CAREER award (1997), and UC Davis Outstanding Faculty Mentor (1997) and Faculty Advisor (1995) Awards.